ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 **GPT-5.6 Sol [cheated](https://gist.github.com/jumploops/5136460fdb96da3470a8f99f20fa879d) every time**.

-Uh oh, were _all_ of our past successes due to cheating?
+Uh oh, were _all_ of the past successes due to cheating?

 ## Is it really Sol?